timwilliate/engineering-blog/_posts/2015-09-23-implicits-typeclasses.md

     }
 </pre>

-The implicit parameter that the write function inside listFormat will be able to call {{".toJson"| sc: "toJson""}} on the elements in the List.
+The implicit parameter ensures that the write function inside listFormat will be able to call {{".toJson"| sc: "toJson""}} on the elements in the List.

 This {{"implicit def"|sc: "implicitdef"}} does not work the same way as a [view](http://engineering.monsanto.com/2015/07/31/implicit-conversions/), which converts a single type to another.
-Instead, it is is a supplier of implicit values.
+Instead, it is a supplier of implicit values.
 It can give the compiler a JsonFormat[List[T]],as long as the compiler supplies a JsonFormat[T].

 <img src="/img/typeclass-magic-hat-2.png" style="max-height: 400px;margin: 0 auto"
 alt = "the magic hat: JsonDefaultProtocol puts in a function that turns an implicit JsonFormat of T into a JsonFormat of Seq of T"/>